Fakhri A. Bazzaz: Career

 He worked at Baghdad University as a lecturer before becoming a professor at the University of Illinois.
 At Harvard University, he served as the Timken Professor of Science and the Mallinckodt Professor of Biology.
 Bazzaz specialized in the study of plant community succession.
 He was the author of six books and over 200 scientific papers, including an important scholarly paper in 1990 on Carbon dioxide effects.
 In May 1997, as one of 21 American experts on ecological systems and climate, he co-signed a letter to President Bill Clinton and VP Al Gore regarding global climate change.
 He was ranked in the top ten of the "Most Cited Scientists in Environment/Ecology, 1992–2002".

-Of his many honors, he was elected a Fellow of several organizations: Clare Hall of Cambridge University, the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and the Japan Society for the Promotion of Science.
+He was elected a Fellow of several organizations: Clare Hall of Cambridge University, the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and the Japan Society for the Promotion of Science.
 His awards include a Guggenheim Fellowship, the Humboldt Prize, the Nevada Medal, the King Faisal Prize for Biology, a Leverhulme Professorship, and the UIUC LAS Alumni Achievement Award.
 He was a founding member of the Iraqi National Academy of Science in 2003, and was an advisory board member of Arab Science and Technology Foundation (ASTF); the ASTF's Fakhri Bazzaz Award was established in his honor.